ABOUT THE ORION CENTER

 One of the aims of the Center is to provide a scholarly home for researchers from abroad, in the fields of Dead Sea Scrolls and Second Temple Jewish literature, when they are working in Jerusalem.
 We endeavor to make their visits fruitful and facilitate their work.
 Visiting Scholars have ample access to the Scholars' Room facilities and to scanning and printing equipment available at the Center.

-In addition, we encourage Visiting Scholars to participate in the teaching mission of the Center by presenting aspects of their work in a Coffee Hour presentation or in one of the several other seminars or lecture series through which the Center presents information to the public.
+In addition, we encourage Visiting Scholars to participate in the teaching mission of the Center by presenting aspects of their work in a scholars’ seminar or in one of the other venues through which the Center presents information to the public.

 If you are interested in an appointment as an Orion Visiting Scholar, please contact our office.